Skip to main content

 standing seam galvalume metal roof with valleys

-Cons of Galvalume Metal Roofing
+Challenges and Limitations of Galvalume Roofing

 Not Suitable for Coastal Areas: Galvalume's coating is not designed to withstand the challenges posed by coastal environments, including properties exposed to crashing waves, expansive bays, marshes, and other coastal settings.
 In particular, the salty sea air can deteriorate the Galvalume coating, causing early harm to roofs and walls.
 Properties situated within a specific distance from the coastline are advised to opt for an engineered aluminum roof system.
 Aluminum is better equipped to resist corrosion and rusting caused by saltwater over an extended period.